freeman-lab/spark-ml-streaming/README.md

 	bin/streaming-kmeans -h

-Two-dimensional will make a scatter plot and one-dimensional data will make a line plot.
+2-d data will make a scatter plot and 1-d data will make a line plot.

 ### Build
 The demo relies on a Scala package included pre-built inside `python/lib`.
 To rebuild it, use sbt: